NCAR/micm/docs/source/user_guide/rate_constant_tutorial.rst

           :lines: 75-93

-Finally, we are ready to pick a timestep ans solve the system.
+Finally, we are ready to pick a timestep and solve the system.

   .. literalinclude:: ../../../test/tutorial/test_rate_constants_no_user_defined_by_hand.cpp
     :language: cpp